meta-llama/PurpleLlama/Llama-Guard/MODEL_CARD.md

 tune LLMs into classifiers that show high performance and high degrees of adaptability to different policies.

-### The Llama-Guard Safety Taxonomy & Risk Guidelines
+### The Llama Guard Safety Taxonomy & Risk Guidelines

 Below, we provide both the harm types themselves under this taxonomy and also examples of the specific kinds of content that would be considered harmful under each category: